Azeem000011111111/Langchain/README.md

 **For example, you could pass in temperature=0 to generate more predictable text, or temperature=1 to generate more creative text.
 You can also pass in other keyword arguments, such as length to control the length of the generated text.**

+<h2>Prompt Templates</h2>

+Most LLM applications use prompt templates to provide additional context to the LLM.
+Prompt templates can be used to generate a single string, or a list of messages.

+***Advantages of using prompt templates:***

+1. You can partial out variables, meaning you can format only some of the variables at a time.
+2. You can compose prompt templates together, easily combining different templates into a single prompt.

+***Example of using a prompt template to generate a single string:***

+`from langchain.prompts import PromptTemplate`

+`prompt = PromptTemplate.from_template("What is a good name for a company that makes {product}?")` `prompt.format(product="colorful socks")`

+Output:

+> > "What is a good name for a company that makes colorful socks?"

+***Example of using a prompt template to generate a list of messages:***

+`from langchain.prompts.chat import ChatPromptTemplate`

+`template = "You are a helpful assistant that translates {input_language} to {output_language}."` `human_template = "{text}"`

+`chat_prompt = ChatPromptTemplate.from_messages([
+    ("system", template),
+    ("human", human_template),
+])`

+`chat_prompt.format_messages(input_language="English", output_language="French", text="I love programming.")`

+Output:

+>> [
+SystemMessage(content="You are a helpful assistant that translates English to French.", additional_kwargs={}), HumanMessage(content="I love programming.")
+]

+Conclusion:

+Prompt templates are a powerful way to use LangChain to generate text.
+They allow you to provide additional context to the LLM, and to generate more complex and informative responses